tinygo-org/drivers/netdev/README.md

 TinyGo's TLS support (crypto/tls) relies on hardware offload of the TLS protocol.
 This is different from Go's crypto/tls package which handles the TLS protocol in software.

 TinyGo's TLS support is only available for client applications.
-You can http.Get() to an http:// or https:// address, but you cannot http.ListenAndServe() an https server.
+You can http.Get() to an http:// or https:// address, but you cannot http.ListenAndServeTLS() an https server.

-The offloading hardware has pre-defined TLS certificates built-in, so software does not need to supply certificates.
+The offloading hardware has pre-defined TLS certificates built-in.

 ## Using Raw Sockets